Creating the best dental logo is far from an exact science. There are many ways to create an impactful, memorable logo that stands out from the crowd.

 All your logo elements must be relevant to your target audience.
 But do all these pieces work well together?

 An integrated logo will have all the different elements of logo design working together to convey a message.
-The most common disconnect you see in a logo is between the typeface and graphic.
+The most common disconnect you see in a logo is between the typeface and the graphic.
 If the graphic is clean and linear, then a curvy, complex typeface would clash.

 An integrated logo will also complement whatever materials it appears on, whether it be your website, newsletters, or other media.
 A good dental clinic logo sample is Murdock & Searle Family Dentistry: